xdbdilab/CSAT/README.md

 - If users want to add other systems, add in the script `main.py` (located at line41, line241 and line 247).

-Specifically, for target software systems, CDAT will run with three different sample sizes: 100，200，300, and 3 experiments for each sample size.
-For example, if users want to evaluate CDAT with the system Hadoop with workload Sort, the  modification of lines 35-37 will be:
+Specifically, for target software systems, CSAT will run with three different sample sizes: 100，200，300, and 3 experiments for each sample size.
+For example, if users want to evaluate CSAT with the system Hadoop with workload Sort, the  modification of lines 35-37 will be:
 ```
 SYSTEM = 'Hadoop'
-PATH = 'CDAT/' + SYSTEM + '/'
+PATH = 'CSAT/' + SYSTEM + '/'
 WORKLOAD = '_Sort'
 ```
-After completing each sample size, the script will output a .csv file in __TargetSystem__/data/ showing the 10 CDAT recommended configurations with measured performance.
+After completing each sample size, the script will output a .csv file in __TargetSystem__/data/ showing the 10 CSAT recommended configurations with measured performance.

 The time cost of tuning for each experiment ranges from 2-20 minutes depending on the software system, the sample size, and the user's CPU.
 Typically, the time cost will be smaller when the software system has a smaller number of configurations or when the sample size is small.
 Therefore, please be aware that for each sample size, the time cost of evaluating 3 experiments ranges from 0.1 to 1 hour.